davidpallmann/hashnode-backups/ckzmuwpmi046on1s124j4cb64.md

 .NET Core gave .NET a new lease on life: open source and redesigned for platform independence.
 Many things changed, but for the better.
 We lost XML configuration files but gained JSON.
 Program initialization was very different, `ASP.NET` changed a lot, and dependency injection and async took center stage.
 Yes, it was a struggle to realign and learn the new way.
 And yes, it was worth it.
 Today, you can work on .NET on a Mac.
 Today, you can run .NET on Linux— and it is a champ.
 I did so at Twitch, where some of the services behind the world's largest live streaming platform are .NET Core microservices running on Linux on AWS.

 Today, I am an AWS Sr. Product Manager wholly focused on making AWS a world-class experience for .NET developers.
+I can't think of a more satisfying job.

 .NET, you've really gone places and you're still going strong!